jgabaut/invil/README.md

   - Basic arguments parsing that complies with the bash implementation
   - Same default for amboso directory (`./bin`).
+  - Parse `stego.lock` with compatible logic to bash implementation

 ## See how it behaves <a name = "try_anvil"></a>